-Our consumer complaints management system is compliant with ISO 10002, the international standard for customer satisfaction and complaints handling.
-To enhance the quality of our correspondence with consumers, we introduced a voice transcription system at our Consumer Call Center.
-This system transcribes and records correspondence with our consumers on behalf of our operators.
-As a result, our operators are able to focus more on communicating with our consumers and providing excellent customer service.
+Our consumer complaints management system is based on ISO 10002, the international standard for customer satisfaction and complaints handling.
+To enhance the quality of our correspondence with consumers, in 2016, we introduced a voice transcription system at our Consumer Call Center.
+This system transcribes and records correspondence with our consumers on behalf of our operators, enabling the operators to focus on providing excellent customer service.

 Reducing our environmental impacts

 Biomass co-generation system

 As part of our efforts to reduce environmental impacts within our operations, one of the companies within the JT Group, Thai Foods International, built a biomass co-generation system for its Thai factory, where it manufactures seasonings.

 The system, which started its operations in 2020, uses rice husks as an alternative fuel source.
 This system is expected to significantly reduce purchased electricity usage and the resultant Scope 2 greenhouse gas (GHG) emissions by 6,300 tons per year.

 This project, which has been adopted by the Joint Crediting Mechanism of the Ministry of Environment in Japan, not only helps us to reduce energy costs but also contributes to GHG reduction in Thailand.

 Eco-friendly packaging initiatives

 Removing the inner film